Dege34/dege-fire-detection/README.md

 ## License

 This project is released under the **MIT License**.
-© 2024 Doğan Ege Bulte
+© 2024 Dogan Ege BULTE